hiterboy963/group1-KMI-lab/README.md

 We use Git to sync our progress because Hashivault is running on a local machine, not on the cloud.
 Here is the strict workflow to follow when adding new features.

 ### Scenario A: You want to add a new feature (e.g., MFA)
-If you need to add a new secret (like an MFA key), you must update all 3 files:
+***Use this when you need a brand new "Folder" or "Shelf" in the Vault (e.g., adding MFA for the first time).*** you must update all 3 files:

 1. Edit setup_vault.py: Add the code to create the new secret path.